Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Zoom meetings

-Zoom Business Plus subscribers get access to many of the video meeting features that make this platform so popular in remote business settings.
-That includes meetings for up to 300 people, meeting durations of 30 hours, screen sharing, virtual backgrounds, team chat, annotations, whiteboarding, waiting rooms, breakout rooms, polling, branding, reporting, recording and storage.
+Zoom Phone subscribers get access to many of the video meeting features that make this platform so popular in remote business settings.
+That includes meetings for up to 100 participants, screen sharing, virtual backgrounds, team chat, annotations, filters, whiteboarding, waiting rooms, breakout rooms and recording.
+Advanced conferencing features are available with separate Meeting and Workplace plans that allow custom branding, extend video conferences to 30 hours for 300 participants and add essential apps like the AI task manager.

-Zoom lets you switch from a voice-only phone call to a face-to-face video conference instantly.
+All Zoom Phone plans let you switch from a voice-only phone call to a face-to-face video conference instantly.
 You can also take your one-on-one call into a conference room and begin a whiteboard session with templates to streamline processes like building a new flow chart.
 Once your meeting has concluded, you or anyone on your team can access the whiteboard and any related recordings through a web browser or the app.

 Barge/Monitor/Whisper/Takeover

-Barge, monitor, whisper and takeover are separate phone features included with all of Zoom’s phone plans.
-This set of phone calling features is designed to let assistants, trainees and managers listen in on phone calls to take notes, speak privately to the person they’re monitoring, initiate a three-way call or take over a conversation entirely.
-In combination, they’re an essential tool for training new customer service agents on things like business phone etiquette or company standards.
-They’re also helping in providing insights and direction to new sales agents nearing the close of a deal.
+Barge, Monitor, Whisper and Takeover are separate phone features included with all of Zoom’s phone plans.
+This set of features is designed to let assistants, trainees and managers listen in on phone calls to take notes, speak privately to the person they’re monitoring, initiate a three-way call or take over a conversation entirely.
+In combination, they’re an essential tool for training new customer service agents on business phone etiquette and company standards.
+They’re also helpful in providing insights and direction to new sales agents nearing the close of a deal.

 Zoom Phone Power Pack